SeyonDemirogluDev/fund_me/README.md

 ```
 withdraw()
 ```
 *Function to withdraw fund from contract, only for the owner.
-Sets funders back to 0.*
+Sets funders back to 0, since this is a contract specifically made to be funded.*